 Choosing a Sleeping Bag – Complete Guide to Temperature, Materials & Seasons

-Choosing the right sleeping bag is about understanding where, when and how you will use it.
-Location, season, packing volume, weight and temperature are crucial factors – and affect everything from material to fit and filling.
-Here we go through what you need to consider when choosing a sleeping bag for your next adventure.
+Choosing the right sleeping bag is all about understanding where , when and how you’ll be using it.
+Location, season, pack volume, weight and temperature are all crucial factors – and affect everything from material to fit and filling.
+Here we go over what you need to consider when choosing a sleeping bag for your next adventure.

 Hiking in the mountains? → light & compressible.

-Hard ground, moisture or daily use? → robust and easy to care for.
+Abrasive surfaces, moisture or daily use? → robust and easy to maintain.

-Weight and packing volume are often decisive when you are carrying everything on your back.
-For sledding tours, you can instead prioritize comfort and warmth.
+Weight and pack volume are often crucial when you're carrying everything on your back.
+For sledding trips, you can prioritize comfort and warmth instead.

-How warm a sleeping bag feels depends on the climate and how it is used: cold, humid or dry, and whether you are carrying everything yourself or pulling it in a sled.
+How warm a sleeping bag feels depends on the climate and how it is used: cold, damp or dry, and whether you carry everything yourself or pull it in a sled.

-To make the choice easier, there is the European standard EN 13537, which provides a common yardstick for temperature classification.
+To make the choice easier, there is the European standard EN 13537 , which provides a common benchmark for temperature classification.
 Three values are used here:

-The lowest temperature at which a standardized woman (25 years, 60 kg, 160 cm) can sleep comfortably in a relaxed position.
+The lowest temperature at which a standardized woman (25 years old, 60 kg, 160 cm) can sleep comfortably in a relaxed position.

-Here the sleeping bag offers some protection against the cold, but the risk of hypothermia is significant with longer exposure (based on a standard woman in a curled-up position for up to 6 hours).
+Here, the sleeping bag offers some protection against the cold, but the risk of hypothermia is significant with prolonged exposure (based on a standard woman in a crouched position for up to 6 hours).

 A sleeping bag does not create heat – it retains the heat you produce.
 How warm you feel in the bag therefore depends on several factors: